Language Teaching Methodology G (11381.1)

 Students are expected to devote ten hours a week for the completion of this unit and the remaining hours can be allocated to unit related tasks based on students' preference and need.
 The following breakdown is suggested: attending (or listening to) lectures and tutorials and Canvas participation 50 hours, reading 50 hours, and preparation for assessment 50 hours.

-Your engagement in asynchronous and synchronous activities, and in the reading material will enhance your understanding of the unit content and therefore the quality of your assessment responses.
+Your engagement in on-campus and online activities, and in the reading material will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of engagement may result in your inability to satisfactorily pass assessment items.
 Assessment items draw upon the learning completed through synchronous and asynchronous tasks.

 Required IT skills